greenbone/gvm-libs/base/README.txt

-This is an initial version of the upcoming library "libopenvascommon".
+This is the library "libopenvasbase".

-The aim of this library is to provide all basics for various OpenVAS modules to use.
+It provides basics for various OpenVAS modules and related libraries.
-Eventually this library should be packaged separately in order to allow e.g. to link OpenVAS-Client the library without dependencies to e.g. network protocol libraries.

-NOTE: The structures and formats are currently not settled and subject to change.
-The API will, for the time being, be available via libopenvas.
+Any source code of this libraries fulfills the following requirements:

+* involves no other dependencies than glib >= 2.12
+* licensed under GNU GPLv2 or any later version
+* fully documented according to the coding guidelines in order to allow a complete automatically generated API documentation.